 12.3 Late Charges.
 Fees not paid within ten (10) business days of the due date are subject to a late charge of five percent (5%) of the amount owing and interest thereafter at the rate of one and one-half percent (1.5%) per month on the outstanding balance, or the highest amount permitted by law, whichever is lower.
 Failure to pay fees within ten (10) days of the due date may result in termination of access to the Services without notice.
 A reconnection fee equal to one (1) month’s Service Fee shall be assessed to re-establish connection after termination due to non-payment.

 12.4 Taxes.
 All charges and fees shall be exclusive of all federal, state, municipal, or other government excise, sales, use, occupational, or like taxes now in force or enacted in the future, and you agree to pay any tax (excluding taxes on our net income) that we may be required to collect or pay now or at any time in the future and that are imposed upon the sale or delivery of items and services purchased under this Agreement.
 The amount we charge you for a Service may include certain taxes or charges applicable thereto your purchase.
 If any tax or charge applicable is not charged by us, you acknowledge that you are solely responsible for paying such tax or other charge.

 12.5 Other Charges.
-You are responsible for any charges you incur to use the Services, such as telephone and equipment charges, and fees charged by third-party vendors of products and services.
+You are responsible for any charges you incur to use the Services, such as telephone, internet access, and equipment charges, and fees charged by third-party vendors of products and services.

 12.6 Payment Information; Method of Payment.
 By providing payment information to us, you hereby represent and warrant that you are authorized to use the payment method you provide, that such information is accurate, and that we are authorized to charge you for the applicable Services using the established payment method and the information you provided.
 You are solely responsible for notifying us of any changes to your payment information.